The Food Standards Agency will be what is known as the ‘Controller’ of the personal data provided to us.

 Why we need it

 We do this in line with the performance of our official duties.
 We will not collect any personal data from you which we do not need.
-The Food Standards Agency will be what is known as the ‘Controller’ of the personal data provided to us.

 Failure to provide the information could result in delays in correspondence reaching you in a timely manner.